zlaela/udacity_genAI/README.md

-Practice problems nad notes from the Udacity Generative AI nanodegree
+Practice problems and notes from the Udacity Generative AI nanodegree